thegooddocsproject/templates/reference/about-reference.md

 Use the "don't repeat yourself" (DRY) method and re-use content if it's written for the same audience, and it fits within your reference document without modification.

-If you need to refer to a screen in a UI, use a table to explain elements in the UI and their meanings.
-Include screenshots, and use call-outs to help your audience find each element in the table.

 ### Code-generated documentation

 Reference documentation can often be auto-generated from source code and/or comments within the code.
 It is typically easier to keep auto-generated docs current, accurate and complete, as the documentation is maintained next to the code it describes.